OWASP/www-project-proactive-controls/docs/the-top-10/c3-validate-input-and-handle-exceptions.md

 - When an attacker tricks an application into interpreting user input (data) as SQL commands (or parts thereof), there is a SQL injection attack.
 The injected command executes within the database server.
 - Remote command injection (RCE) happens if an application confuses user data with commands that execute on the web application server/host.
 Server-Side Template Injections are another example of injections executed within the application server.
-- When Javascript-Injections happen, a web application has accepted user data but is coerced to execute that data as code.
-Injected javascript code is typically executed within another user’s web browser, thus not directly attacking the web server but other users.
+- When JavaScript-Injections happen, a web application has accepted user data but is coerced to execute that data as code.
+Injected JavaScript code is typically executed within another user’s web browser, thus not directly attacking the web server but other users.

 ### Syntactic and Semantic Validity